About This Course

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Physiotherapy Modules page.

-Please ask for advice as your Bachelor degree or diploma may be sufficient to meet this requirement.
-All applications will be reviewed on an individual basis.
+- All applications will be reviewed on an individual basis.

 Early applications for admission to the programme are encouraged.
 Applications should be made using Bangor University’s online application system but informal enquiries are welcome.